 ABSTRACT

 Background: In recent decades, suicide and fatal overdose rates have increased in the U.S., particularly for working age adults with no college education.
 The coincident decline in manufacturing has limited stable employment options for this population.
-Recent plant closures in the Michigan automobile industry provide a striking case study.
+Erosion of the Michigan automobile industry provides a striking case study.

-Methods: We used individual-level data from a retrospective cohort study of 26,804 autoworkers in the United Autoworkers-General Motors (UAW-GM) cohort, with mortality follow-up from 1970 to 2015.
+Methods: We used individual-level data from a retrospective cohort study of 26,804 autoworkers in the United Autoworkers-General Motors (UAW-GM) cohort, using employment records 1970 to 1994 and mortality follow-up 1970 to 2015.
 We estimated hazard ratios for suicide or fatal overdose in relation to leaving work, measured as active or inactive employment status and age at worker exit.

 Results: There were 257 deaths due to either suicide (n = 202) or overdose (n = 55); all but 21 events occurred after leaving work.
 The hazard rate for suicide was 16.1 times higher for inactive versus active workers (95% CI: 9.8-26.5).
 Hazard ratios for suicide were elevated for all younger age groups relative to those leaving work after age 55.
 Those 30-39 years old at exit had the highest hazard ratio for suicide, 1.9 (95% CI: 1.2-3.0).
-When overdose was included the rate increased to 2-fold for both 19-29 and 30-39 year olds at exit.
+When overdose was included the rate increased by 2-fold for both 19-29 and 30-39 year olds at exit.
 Risks remained elevated when follow-up was restricted to five years after exit.

 Conclusions: Autoworkers who left work had higher risk of suicide or overdose than active employees.
-Most events occurred within five years of leaving work among those who left before retirement age, suggesting that leaving work early may increase the risk.
+Those who left before retirement age had higher rates than those who left after, suggesting that leaving work early may increase the risk.

-Abstract word count: 250 words
+Abstract word count: 251 words